LoyolaChicagoBooks/introcs-csharp/rst/ifelse.rst

 ``val`` ceases being defined after the closing brace of its compound statement, so the ``val`` in the return statement has not been declared or given a value.
+It would generate a compiler error.

 If we want ``val`` be used inside the braces and to make sense past the end of the compound statement, it cannot be declared inside the braces.
 Instead it must be